-Board-designated unrestricted net assets
+Board-designated net assets without donor restriction

-Board-designated unrestricted net assets represent assets whose use by the Hospital has been designated by the Board of Trustees for a particular purpose.
+Net assets without donor restrictions include amounts designated by the Board of Trustees for a particular purpose.
 The Board of Trustees may remove or modify the designations at any time.
 The board-designated assets were a result of the Hospital being named beneficiary in a portion of an estate pursuant to a will in 2001.